-Minimalism seems to be the new kid on the block when it comes to re thinking how we live, what our purpose is, what we are trying to acheive and why we do what we do, each and every day!
+Minimalism seems to be the new kid on the block when it comes to rethinking how we live, what our purpose is, what we are trying to achieve and why we do what we do, each and every day!
 Anything that has the power to do this, pulls a lot of weight when it comes to our health.
-I have been following Joshua Becker’s “becoming minimalist” for over a year now, and most of these blogs provide powerful common sense info that have made me rethink and change things in my life.
-Whilst I am only just begining to “put my toes in the water” with minimalsm, I feel the same passion, excitment and health benefits, that I did when I started to understand the impact that food had on health!
+I have been following Joshua Becker’s “becoming minimalist” for some time now, and most of these blogs provide powerful common sense info that have made me rethink and change things in my life.
+Whilst I am only just beginning to “put my toes in the water” with minimalism, I feel the same passion, excitement and health benefits, that I did when I started to understand the impact that food had on health!

 Below is Joshua Becker’s explanation of what minimalism is:

 I am often asked the question, “So what is minimalism anyway?”
 It is a question that is received from all different angles – from people I have just met and from people I have known for many years.
 I typically answer with a short, simple explanation: “I am intentionally trying to live with only the things I really need.”
 But I always desire to answer more in-depth.
 I always hope they will ask follow-up questions that allow me to explain the lifestyle further.